olinrobotics/crawler/README.md

 * If Koda is E-stopped (LED is solid ON), press the EStop button or reset the Arduino onboard.

 6. Press the 'A' button on the XBox controller to activate the controls.

+### Uploading New Code
+1. Remove the Xbee from Koda
+2. Flip the Serial Select switch on the red sparkfun board under the Xbee from HW_SER to SW_SER
+3. Upload code using the Arduino IDE
+4. Flip the Serial Select switch on the red sparkfun board under the Xbee from SW_SER back to HW_SER
+5. Re-plug in the Xbee
+6. Test code

 ### Authors